The Department of Mathematics, Statistics, and Computer Science (MSCS) offers

 - Philip Wagreich Memorial Scholarship

 - Yeuk-Lam Yau-Leung Memorial Scholarship Fund

-The winners are announced at the MSCS Awards Tea in late April.
+The winners are announced at the MSCS Awards Tea at the end of the term.

 There are around 20 LAS Scholarships (ranging from 400 to 10,000 US dollars) available through the College of Liberal Arts and Sciences.
 MSCS majors and minors in good academic standing have been very competitive for these LAS awards; you are encouraged to apply.

 College of Liberal Arts and Sciences Undergraduate Research Initiative Heading link

 The LAS Undergraduate Research Initiative (LASURI) is a well-funded College of Liberal Arts and Sciences program that pairs Undergraduate Research Assistants with Faculty Mentors and gives these researchers or research teams funding to conduct semester- or year-long research projects.

 If selected, Undergraduate Research Assistants receive a \$2500 award (\$1250 per semester), and Faculty Mentors receive a \$1500 grant for project costs.

 If you are already working with an MSCS professor on an ongoing research project, then you are strongly encouraged to apply for a LASURI award.
 If you are an MSCS undergraduate taking a 300- or 400-level course, especially a 400-level elective (like MATH 414, MCS 421, MCS 481, or an independent study), then you are especially encouraged to approach one of your professors about designing an undergraduate research project and applying for a LASURI research award.